shahariar-shadab/MySQL-Data-Analytics-Projects/README.md

 ## Project Overview

 This project explores global trends in life expectancy using a dataset containing over 200,000 health metrics records from countries worldwide.
 The dataset includes variables such as GDP, healthcare expenditures, schooling, mortality, and vaccination rates and spans several years.
-The project aims to uncover patterns and correlations influencing life expectancy and visualize key trends using tools such as MySQL, Excel, and Tableau Public.
+The project aims to uncover patterns and correlations influencing life expectancy and visualize key trends using tools such as MySQL and  Excel.

 ## Objectives

-1. **Understand Life Expectancy Trends**: Analyze how life expectancy varies across different countries and over time.
+1. **Understand Life Expectancy Trends**: Analyze how life expectancy varies across countries.
 2. **Identify Key Factors**: Determine which factors (e.g., GDP, healthcare expenditure, schooling) correlate strongly with life expectancy.
 3. **Create Visualizations**: Develop impactful visualizations to highlight trends and insights.